MEMBERS’ VITRINE GALLERY

 The weavings are made with crimplene thread, a synthetic fabric that was discontinued in the 1970s.
 Woven loosely, they become thin and fragile.
 The vacuum seal bags preserve their fragility, keeping them from being used or damaged.
 Removing the air from these bags emphasises each woven thread and the form of each weaving so that every movement and gesture that went into making them is highlighted.

-Both are used for similar purposes, the invention of crimplene thread was to make wrinkle-free clothing that consequently did not allow your skin to breath and removing the oxygen from vacuum seal bags to keep household clothes and fabrics from creasing while in storage.
+Both the synthetic fabric and the vacuum seal bags have similar purposes; the invention of crimplene thread was to make wrinkle-free clothing, however the material does not allow the skin to breath; vacuum seal bags keep household clothes and fabrics from creasing while in storage through removing oxgyen.

 Anna Fiedler's practice utilises the process of weaving to remove the boundaries surrounding traditional craft making.
 Objects are created to become something no longer recognisable as a classic weaving; attempting to re-deduce their fixity between both craft and new materialism.